Research Associate in Computational Biophysics

 The project will be carried out in collaboration with the experimental groups of Prof. Melinda Duer at the University of Cambridge and of Dr. Patrick Mesquida at the Kings College London.
 The experimental measurements (AFM, KFM, and TEM imaging of healthy and diseased ECMs) will be used to parametrise our model, after which the model is expected to make experimentally-testable predictions.

-We are pleased to invite applications for a postdoctoral position in the area of Theoretical and Computational Biophysics at the University College London (UCL).
-The position is based in the group of Andela Saric in a collaborative environment of the Department of Physics and Astronomy, and the Institute for the Physics of Living Systems (IPLS) at UCL.
-IPLS is a dynamic crossfaculty institute, with a goal to promote research at the interface of physics and biology, and catalyse interactions between theorists and experimentalist.
+The position will be based in the Department of Physics and Astronomy and the Institute for the Physics of Living Systems (IPLS) at UCL.
+IPLS is a dynamic cross-faculty institute, with a goal to promote research at the interface of physics and biology, and foster regular interactions between theorists and experimentalist.

 The position is for up to 20 months in the first instance, starting as soon as possible, preferably by 1 April 2018.
 Deadline for application: 20 December 2017.
 Highly committed candidates are encouraged to contact Andela.